-In March, 1964, a New York City woman named Catherine “Kitty” Genovese was raped and stabbed to death as she returned home from work late at night.
+On March 13, 1964, a New York City woman named Catherine “Kitty” Genovese was raped and stabbed to death as she returned home from work late at night.
 According to a newspaper report published shortly thereafter, 38 people had witnessed some or all of the attack, which took place in two or three distinct episodes over a period of about a half hour—and yet no one did anything to stop it; no one even reported it to the police until the woman was already dead.
-Although the murder itself was tragic, the nation was even more outraged that so many people who could have helped seemingly displayed callous indifference.
+Although the murder itself was horrific, the nation was even more outraged that so many people who could have helped seemingly displayed callous indifference.
 And so the failure of bystanders to intervene became known as “Kitty Genovese Syndrome”—or, sometimes, just “Genovese Syndrome” or “Genovese Effect.”
 Social psychologists sometimes call it the “bystander effect.”

 But it hardly matters what you call it or whether this single tragedy could have been mitigated.
 The bystander effect, by whatever name, is a very real and common occurrence.